 - Surrender charges are 50% if you have paid your premiums for 3-6 Years.

-When is Surrender Charges applicable?
+When are Surrender Charges applicable?

 These surrender charges have been considered for a traditional policy having a policy term of 10 years or more.